dingbang777/dingbang777/README.md

 # About me
-    I’m an undergraduate at Shanghai Jiao Tong University.
+-I’m an undergraduate at Shanghai Jiao Tong University.
-    My research interests mainly lie in computer vision and deep generative models.
+-My research interests mainly lie in computer vision and deep generative models.
-    I am now focusing on image synthesis and 3D HOI.
+-I am now focusing on image synthesis and 3D HOI.
-    My goal is to pursue a PhD position in AI in 2026 Fall.
+-My goal is to pursue a PhD position in AI in 2026 Fall.